MONTANA SHAKESPEARE IN THE PARKS

 ABOUT MONTANA SHAKESPEARE IN THE PARKS’ PROGRAMS

-Shakespeare in the Parks (in its 44rd season) employs 10 actors for a 15-week summer season that includes rehearsals and a multi-state tour in Montana, northern Wyoming, Eastern Idaho, western North Dakota and eastern Washington.
+Shakespeare in the Parks (in its 45th season) employs 10 actors for a 15-week summer season that includes rehearsals and a multi-state tour in Montana, northern Wyoming, Eastern Idaho, western North Dakota and eastern Washington.
 Two plays rehearse for five weeks starting in late May and then tour the region for a ten-week period ending in early September.
-The 2016 season will present Richard III, directed by Kevin Asselin and The Comedy of Errors, directed by Christopher Duval.
+The 2016 season will present Macbeth, directed by Kevin Asselin and You Never Can Tell, directed by William Brown.
 Starting salaries are $400/week plus room and board allowance while on tour.
 Housing in Bozeman is also provided.

-Shakespeare in the Schools (in its 24th season) employs 8 actors for a 10-week fall season that includes rehearsals and a multi-state tour in Montana and northern Wyoming.
-The 2016 season will present Hamlet, directed by William Brown.
+Shakespeare in the Schools (in its 25th season) employs 8 actors for a 10-week fall season that includes rehearsals and a multi-state tour in Montana and northern Wyoming.
+The 2017 season will present Twelfth Night, directed by William Brown.
 We are particularly looking for actor/educators who have the experience, interest and ability to be effective teachers as well as actors.
 The play rehearses for three weeks starting in mid-September and then tours the region for a ten-week period ending in mid-December.
 Starting salaries are $420/week plus room and board allowance while on tour.
 Housing in Bozeman is also provided.

 Travelogue of photos